epsi-rns/epsi-rns.github.io/_posts/desktop/2017/2017-05-01-herbstlustwm-modularized-overview.markdown

 	Now I decide to take time for myself.
 	Relax, lock myself in my room, doing HersbtluftWM configuration, get it online,and pour the result in a blog.

 I still have to be a little badass outside.
 I just need to share this HLWM config, before I go back.

+I put most relevant code in this tutorial.
+It matters for me to journal what I did.
+Although it might not important for most reader.
+And maybe, small thing I wrote here, important for lest reader, who just in need of this.
+That is why I need to pour large amount of code in blog.

 -- -- --

 ### What is not in this Guidance

-We don't do any statusbar in this tutorial.
+No statusbar in this tutorial.

 	Separate Window Manager Tutorial, and Statusbar Tutorial.